As an Amazon Associate we earn from qualifying purchases.

 When you think of a daiquiri, a tall, frozen fruit slush likely comes to mind.
 However, daiquiri are actually one of the big old school cocktails!
 The original daiquiri was a refined and simple drink that was not frozen.
-Today, we’re going to revisit the classic style of this drink and make one adjustment to it by adding cranberry into the mix.
+Today, I’m going to revisit the classic style of this drink and make one adjustment to it by adding cranberry into the mix.

 What is a Cranberry Daiquiri?

 A cranberry daiquiri is a chilled rum based drink made with lime, sugar, and cranberry sauce or juice.
 My cranberry daiquiri recipe will be based on the older origins of the drink.

 I will not be blending anything, and I will not be using simple syrups.
 I will be using a tall glass filled with ice that is topped with sugar, citrus juice, cranberry sauce, and mixed with white rum.